losito105/Petstore-REST-API/README.md

 <h2>Reference:</h2>

 This API is an implementation of the Swagger Petstore - OpenAPI 3.0.
-For information regarding JSON body input format, expected JSON response format, Petstore API methods see: https://petstore3.swagger.io/
+For information regarding JSON body input format, expected JSON response format, and Petstore API methods see: https://petstore3.swagger.io/

 While this is an implementation of the Petstore API, some implementation details may vary.